iauns/cpm/README.md

   GIT_TAG "v0.7.0")
 ```

-to the "# Include any modules here" section mentioned in the code snippet
+to the "# Include any modules here..." section mentioned in the first snippet.
-above.
-This will automatically download, build, and link version 0.7.0 of a
+This will automatically download, build, and link version 0.7.0 of a thin
-thin OpenGL client named Spire.
-A new namespace is generated for 'spire' and
+OpenGL client named Spire.
+A new namespace is generated for 'spire' and a
-a preprocessor definition for this namespace is automatically added to your
+preprocessor definition for this namespace is automatically added to your
 project.
 This definition always follows the form "`CPM_<NAME>_NS`" where
 `<NAME>` is the first argument of your call to `CPM_AddModule`.
 The name is
 always capitalized before being added to your preprocessor definitions.